velodrome-finance/contracts/SPECIFICATION.md

 - Can only make a single proposal per epoch, to adjust the emissions in Minter once tail emissions have turned on.
 - A proposal created in epoch `n` will be executable in epoch `n+1` once the proposal voting period has gone through.
 - Has three options (similar to Governor Bravo).
 The winner is selected based on which option has the most absolute votes at the end of the voting period.
+- The proposer of a proposal cannot cancel the proposal.